-Gossip Girl Star Accused of Rape By a Second Actress
+Gossip Girl Star Accused of Rape by a Second Actress

 She wrote, “and like Kristina, I said no and he pushed me face down and was powerless under his weight.
 I was wearing a one piece bathing suit that he ripped, I was in complete shock, I am also very tiny.”

 Wynn wrote that she told her boyfriend at the time, Glee actor Mark Salling, about the incident.
-Salling, who has since plead guilty for possession of child pornography, allegedly broke up with her and blamed her.
-She also wrote that she was encouraged by friends to stay quiet and that people would think she was, “just out trying to get my 10 seconds of fame.”
+Salling, who has since pleaded guilty for possession of child pornography, allegedly broke up with her and blamed her.
+She also wrote that she was encouraged by friends to stay quiet and that people would think she was “just out trying to get my 10 seconds of fame.”

 Westwick responded to Cohen’s claims on Tuesday in an Instagram post saying he did not know Cohen and had never raped anybody.

-Cohen filed a report with the Los Angeles Police Department, who are now investigating if, “suspect forced victim to have sexual intercourse inside his residence … three years ago.”
+Cohen filed a report with the Los Angeles Police Department, which is now investigating if “suspect forced victim to have sexual intercourse inside his residence … three years ago.”

 Comments